demisto/content-docs/docs/indicators/url-extraction.md

    - FTP
    - HXXP (obfuscated HTTP)
    - HXXPS (obfuscated HTTPS)
-- A URL with non-ASCII characters
+- A URL with ASCII or non-ASCII characters
 - Escaped and Unescaped URLs
 - URL with or without query parameters